operasoftware/devopera/tv/_posts/2014-08-22OperaTvStoreEmulator4x.md

 ## Description {#description}

-The Opera TV Emulator allows web developer to test HTML5 and CE-HTML content for TVs and other appliances running the [Opera Devices SDK 4.x][2] (For SDK 3.x emulation use Opera TV Emulator 3.4), as well as HTML-based applications for the [Opera TV Store][3].
-It is created as an extension for the Opera 23+ Desktop browser.
+The Opera TV Emulator allows web developer to test HTML-based applications for the [Opera TV Store][1](For SDK 3.x emulation use Opera TV Emulator 3.4).
+It is created as an extension for the Opera 24+ Desktop browser.

 ## Features {#features}